Skip to main content

 What are ChalkTalk’s foundation lessons?

-ChalkTalk’s Foundation Lessons cover basic topics that students must have a baseline knowledge of in order to access the more complex material covered on the SAT and ACT.
+ChalkTalk’s foundation lessons cover basic topics that students must have a baseline knowledge of in order to access the more complex material covered on the SAT and ACT.
 For math, these lessons review topics such as adding and subtracting decimals and how to read different types of graphs.
 For English, topics include parts of speech and how to determine the main idea of a passage.
 We recognize these subjects are well below grade level, which is why we have made them optional.
 Some classes and students, however, may benefit from the additional review.

 Screenshot 2024-06-26 at 3.34.47 p.m.